finbourne/lusid-sdk-csharp/sdk/docs/OrderManagementApi.md

 # **RunAllocationService**
 > AllocationServiceRunResponse RunAllocationService (List<ResourceId> resourceId, string? allocationAlgorithm = null)

-[EXPERIMENTAL] RunAllocationService: Runs the Allocation Service
+RunAllocationService: Runs the Allocation Service

-This will allocate executions for a given list of placements back to their originating orders.
+Allocates Executions for a given list of placements back to their originating orders using one of the LUSID algorithms, creating Allocations to record the results.

 ### Example
 ```csharp